 What is a mutual legal assistance treaty (MLAT)?

-An MLAT is a treaty between the U.S and other countries that defines how countries will asist each other in legal matters like criminal investigations.
-Because of the MLAT, a foreign government can ask the U.S. government for help in gathering evidence from U.S. based companies such as Google.
-When the U.S. government supports the request, Google would respond to it.
+An MLAT is a treaty between the U.S and other countries that defines how the countries will assist each other in legal matters like criminal investigations.
+Because of the MLAT, a foreign government can ask the U.S. government for help in gathering evidence from U.S.-based companies such as Google.
+When the U.S. government supports the request, Google will respond to it.

 How does the MLAT process work?